 See Compose Datacenter Availability for current location availability.

 Compose deployments are billed based on disk usage and your etcd deployment usage is measured hourly.
 It is then grouped into a single monthly billing cycle.
 This means that any scaling or add-on usage will be charged from when the new resource was provisioned; not just for the month.
 You can see your deployment's usage in the Overview panel, under Current Usage.

 In an etcd cluster each member knows about every other member and relies on a distributed consensus protocol to determine the leader.
 The leader send out information about its leader status at a set interval.
 The followers, if nothing has been heard from the leader, all have their own interval after which they will attempt to become a leader.
 The two haproxy portals will automatically handle incoming connections regardless of which member of the cluster is leader and should one haproxy go down your application can fail-over to the other portal.

 With etcd, the autoscaling system samples the resource consumption of deployments sixty times faster (once a minute) than standard Compose autoscaling.This makes it extra-responsive to the demands a predominantly memory-based database can place on resources.

 The etcdctl is the command-line utility and is available through a local installation of etcd.
 It offers a full set of easy to use commands which map to the underlying etcd API.

 The Overview panel of the Compose UI provides the basic information you need to get connected to your databases.
 In the section Connection info you will find Credentials and Connection Strings for your application.

 Our etcd deployments are SSL-enabled using Let's Encrypt certificates.
-More information on getting your applications connected is on the Connecting to etcd page.
+More information on getting your applications connected is on the Connecting to etcd3 page.

 Keys are handled in a flat namespace and treated as strings.
 A directories can be emulated by naming keys with a directory structure and then using